cdown/chrisdown.name/source/_posts/2013-12-13-backing-up-efs-on-n7100-t03g.md

 ---
 layout: post
 title: Backing up EFS and modem on the N7100/t03g
-excerpt: How to back up EFS and modem on the N7100/t03g
+description: How to back up EFS and modem on the N7100/t03g
 ---

 - Reboot into recovery (you can do this with superuser while Android is